OUIGO

 Choose the key moment of the experience

-While this step can easily expand too broadly, we narrowed it to two key journeys:
+The user flow approach was better over a user journey one because of its good balance between simplicity and efficiency.
+While this step can easily expand too broadly, we narrowed it to two key journeys: pre-sales & after-sales.

-We selected two proto-personas, working travelers and group travelers, and I split stakeholders into teams to map each persona’s ticket-purchase journey.
+Based on our proto-personas, I split the stakeholders into 2 teams to map each persona’s ticket-purchase journey.
 Afterward, both groups reviewed and enriched each other’s work through open discussion.

 Outcomes